 How to Freeze Eggs

 If you have a glut of eggs from your backyard chickens, you may want to save some for later.
-This tutorial will show you how to easily freeze eggs for later.
+This tutorial will show you how to easily freeze eggs to use in recipes later.
+This also works if you find a great sale on cartons of eggs at the grocery store.

-When you have backyard chickens, the eggs supply seems to be a feast or famine.
+When you have backyard chickens, the egg supply seems to be a feast or famine.
 Throughout the year from March through September, we have plenty of eggs.

 So many that I sometimes even give them away.
 But in October, my girls start slowing down with their egg production

 So how can you preserve the eggs from your backyard chickens?
-Can you freeze eggs?
+Can you freeze raw eggs?

 Yes, You CAN Freeze Eggs

-There are several ways you can freeze eggs.
-From freezing a bunch together for a particular recipe to freezing each egg individually, I’ll explain how best to freeze them below.
+There are several different ways you can freeze eggs.
+From freezing a bunch of eggs together for a particular recipe to freezing each egg individually, I’ll explain the best way to freeze them for later use below.

 Plus I’ll share the pros and cons of each method.